 Letter 620: While others asked those arriving from there all manner of questions — "What of the Arcadians?

-And they say two things came to you from all this: poverty and glory — so that our hopes for good things bloom fair, that the emperor will repay the debt when, having done well and conquered the Persian, he returns.
-May god bring that to pass.
+And they say that from these labors two things came to you, poverty and glory, so that good hopes blossom for us that the emperor will repay you his thanks, once, having done well by capturing the Persian, he returns.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.